pure-data/externals-howto/README.rst

 Pd supports two modes to import *libraries*:

--  via the command line-option “-lib my\_lib”
+-  via the command line option “-lib my\_lib”

--  by creating an object “my\_lib”
+-  by creating a “my\_lib” object

 The first method loads a *library* when Pd is started.
 This method is preferably used for *libraries* that contain several *externals*.